owid/sdg-tracker.org/pages/no-poverty.md

 **_By 2030, ensure that everyone (particularly the poor and vulnerable) have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance._**

 In the chart below we see the share of the total population with access to basic services, including an improved water source, electricity, sanitation facilities and clean cooking fuels.
-Access to improved water, sanitation, electricity and clean fuels are essential for health and wellbeing for disease prevention, nutrition, hygeiene and preventing deaths related to indoor air pollution.
+[Access to improved water](https://ourworldindata.org/water-access-resources-sanitation), [sanitation](https://ourworldindata.org/water-access-resources-sanitation#access-to-improved-sanitation), [electricity](https://ourworldindata.org/energy-production-and-changing-energy-sources#access-to-electricity) and [clean fuels](https://ourworldindata.org/indoor-air-pollution#access-to-clean-fuels-and-technologies-for-cooking) are essential for health and wellbeing for disease prevention, nutrition, hygiene and preventing deaths related to [indoor air pollution](https://ourworldindata.org/indoor-air-pollution).

 <iframe src="https://ourworldindata.org/grapher/share-of-population-with-access-to-basic-infrastructure-services?country=WLD" style="width: 100%; height: 600px; border: 0px none;"></iframe>